gaehlerm/SoftwareEngineering/README.md

 Now you know what the life of a programmer will look like.
 Now you know what to look out for.
 Now we can do what you wanted me to half an hour ago.
 I can explain to you the fundamental principles how to write good code.

 You might be already working in a company, or at least you soon will be.
-Your boss is not going to let you write code for a month just for the sake of writing code.
+Your boss is not going to let you write code for a month just because you like it.
 You will be spending quite a lot of time in meetings and talking to other people about figuring out what you should do exactly.
 What your customers want.

 The fourth rule of software engineering: